-I'm Alaura Weaver: freelance copywriter & Content Marketer, bad-ass motherblogger, researcher, former B2B sales rep, sometimes-actress, reader, storyteller, PODCAST JUNKIE, mother, and wife.
+I'm Alaura Weaver: freelance copywriter & Content Marketer, bad-ass motherblogger, researcher, former B2B sales rep, CLASSICALLY-TRAINED actress, storyteller, PODCAST JUNKIE, UNIRONIC SOCIAL JUSTICE WARRIOR, mother, and wife.

 "It's not personal, it's just business."